kingdido999/zooming/.github/ISSUE_TEMPLATE.md

-*For feature request or questions, ignore everything below.
+*For feature request or questions (please make sure to read through [Documentation](http://desmonding.me/zooming/docs/index.html)), ignore everything below.
 Remove this line also.*

 I see an issue in [demo](http://desmonding.me/zooming/) page: